omiaydin1/a-special-study/notes.md

     - - Not every note needs to be detailed to be useful
       - - Small reminders can save time later in the process
         - - Separating notes from documentation feels more organized
+  - Quick notes capture thoughts before they are forgotten